-EDU 303: Children's Literature
+EDU 303: Children's Literature 3 Credit Hour(s)

 Extensive survey of children's literature with special attention to standards of evaluation, principles of selection, and analysis of the reading interests of young children.
 A grade of B or better is required in this course for admission to upper division.
 Field Experience: 25 hours.
 Prerequisite: B or better in EDU 217.
 (UG)